top of page

 "Hold Fast Macleod"

 Macleod Heilan Tours was formed on St Andrews Day, 2022.
-Based just outside Glasgow in the small town of Troon, it provides private tours around Scotland, to groups of up to 8 passengers.
-In particular, we specialise in providing set and custom tours to the Isle of Skye
+Based just outside Glasgow in the small town of Troon, South Ayrshire, it provides private guided tours around Scotland with our usual starting points in the cities of Edinburgh & Glasgow along with the Isle of Skye.

 Owner & Founder